Questions and Answers about Amherst Computing

 We also recommend you get a USB flash drive (also known as a thumb drive or a memory key) to quickly move files from one computer to another and an external hard drive to keep a backup of all your media and other personal files.
 Check out our back-up documentation for more information.

-Note: We do not allow the Apple Time Capsule device as this can disrupt our campus network.
+Note: We do not allow the Apple Time Capsule back-up device as this can disrupt our campus network.

 Do I need to bring a printer?We recommend that you do not bring a printer to campus.
 Though inexpensive to purchase, personal printers are often expensive to operate.
 You'll be able to access the College's high-speed and large format printers from your room.